Member: malinablue

 About meI'm a mother, freelance writer, poet, and obsessive bookworm.
 I'd love to talk to others with similar tastes in literature.

-About my libraryI am particularly fond of magical realism, surrealism, folklore and mythology from all cultures, fairy tales, the supernatural and anything strange or fortean.
-I also have a curious passion for anything miniature, including miniature dolls, dioramas and landscapes.
-And, yes, I really do own all these books and I also read my books, all of them eventually.
+About my libraryI am particularly fond of magical realism, surrealism, folklore and mythology from all cultures, fairy tales, monsters, the supernatural and anything strange or fortean.
+And, yes, I really do read my books, all of them eventually.
 My idea of paradise would be my books, a never-ending cup of coffee, and my kids playing quietly (or, perhaps, reading too) on the other side of the room.

 I have always imagined that paradise will be a kind of library. - Jorge Luis Borges